-I love network marketing and work very hard at it, but here’s the Top 5 Reasons I Suck at Network Marketing.
+I love network marketing and work very hard at it, but I sometimes go outside the traditional way people recruit and build their MLM team.
+Here’s the Top 5 Reasons I Suck at Network Marketing.

 One – Generic welcome letter